NahidKameli/Pastry-Project/README.md

 - 🥐 Browse pastries with images and descriptions.
 - 🍰 Order management (if implemented).
 - 📱 Responsive design.
-- 🔍 Search and filter pastries (if implemented).

 ## Technologies Used
 - **React**: ^18.x.x